virtual-labs/exp-random-search-au/experiment/aim.md

 ## Aim of the experiment
-Random search can be used to finding the shortest path between two nodes in a graph .
+To find the path between two nodes using random search experiment